One-Cycle Pruning: Pruning ConvNets Under a Tight Training Budget: Abstract

 \section{Abstract}

-Introducing sparsity in a neural network has been an efficient way to reduce its complexity while keeping its performance almost intact.
-Most of the time, sparsity is introduced using a three-stage pipeline: 1) train the model to convergence, 2) prune the model according to some criterion, 3) fine-tune the pruned model to recover performance.
-The last two steps are often performed iteratively, leading to reasonable results but also to a time-consuming and complex process.
-In our work, we propose to get rid of the first step of the pipeline and to combine the two other steps in a single pruning-training cycle, allowing the model to jointly learn for the optimal weights while being pruned.
-We do this by introducing a novel pruning schedule, named One-Cycle Pruning, which starts pruning from the beginning of the training, and until its very end.
-Adopting such a schedule not only leads to better performing pruned models but also drastically reduces the training budget required to prune a model.
-Experiments are conducted on a variety of architectures (VGG-16 and ResNet-18) and datasets (CIFAR-10, CIFAR-100 and Caltech-101), and for relatively high sparsity values ($80\%$, $90\%$, $95\%$ of weights removed).
-Our results show that One-Cycle Pruning consistently outperforms commonly used pruning schedules such as One-Shot Pruning, Iterative Pruning and Automated Gradual Pruning, on a fixed training budget.
+Introducing sparsity in a convnet has been an efficient way to reduce its complexity while keeping its performance almost intact.
+Most of the time, sparsity is introduced using a three-stage pipeline: 1) training the model to convergence, 2) pruning the model, 3) fine-tuning the pruned model to recover performance.
+The last two steps are often performed iteratively, leading to reasonable results but also to a time-consuming process.
+In our work, we propose to remove the first step of the pipeline and to combine the two others in a single training-pruning cycle, allowing the model to jointly learn the optimal weights while being pruned.
+We do this by introducing a novel pruning schedule, named One-Cycle Pruning (OCP), which starts pruning from the beginning of the training, and until its very end.
+Experiments conducted on a variety of combinations between architectures (VGG-16, ResNet-18), datasets (CIFAR-10, CIFAR-100, Caltech-101), and sparsity values ($80\%$, $90\%$, $95\%$) show that not only OCP consistently outperforms common pruning schedules such as One-Shot, Iterative and Automated Gradual Pruning, but also that it drastically reduces the required training budget.
+Moreover, experiments following the Lottery Ticket Hypothesis show that OCP allows to find higher quality and more stable pruned networks.